gadmiraal/Generative-AI-for-bio-molecule-design-notes/Master Thesis/MSc Thesis Scenarios for All-atom representation.md

 Different experiments where we fix all but one variable and explore the results.

 ### Why Discrete Diffusion
-- They are cool
+- They are a hot-topic and have shown great progress in a lot of fields which sparks my interest and curiosity to work with them
-- Autoregressive models currently dominate the field of language modelling but they rely on a left-to-right or right-to-left direction of text which is based on the temoral nature of natural language.
-Protein sequence do not have this temporal nature thus it might be better to look at appr
+- Autoregressive models currently dominate the field of language modelling but they rely on a left-to-right or right-to-left direction of text which is based on the temporal nature of natural language.
+Protein sequence do not have this temporal nature thus it might be better to look at approaches that can generate sequences without this directional approach like diffusion models
+-

 ### Different experimental variables